 Non-certified and not labeled but don’t contain gluten ingredients

 If you don’t need your chocolate chips to be certified or tested (in order to be labeled) gluten-free, then you have more options.
 Hershey’s and Nestle are the most popular, so let’s take a look at those.

 So why don’t companies just test their products so they can be labeled gluten-free?
 It likely comes down to cross-contamination.

 Although most brands of chocolate chips don’t contain any gluten ingredients, they could be manufactured and packed in a facility that produces gluten-containing products.
 Or it could even be processed using the same equipment as gluten products.

-The problem is that that equipment may or may not be cleaned when they switch from product to product.
+The problem is that equipment may or may not be cleaned when they switch from product to product.
 This could possibly lead to cross-contamination.